Thanks to everyone for taking part in Indie Month 2015!

 He lives in a village in Leicestershire, UK, with an American wife he met online and two cats.
 As well as writing, he enjoys reading, playing on the Wii-U and not getting enough exercise.

 What is you favourite way to spend a rainy day?

 Listening to it and watching it from somewhere dry.
 I love a good rainstorm.

-You’re right – that was definitely not an answer we were expecting!
-OK – on the subject of an odyssey – you’ve found a time machine on your driveway this morning – where are you going to go in it?
+You’ve found a time machine on your driveway this morning – where are you going to go in it?

 What is the one book you think everyone should read?

 Oh, so many!
 To Kill a Mockingbird is just sublime, as good as it gets.

 How do you react to a bad review?

 Sulk for weeks.
 Tear my hair out.
 Then go and write something else.
 You’re never going to please everyone, so if most people like it, you’re on to something.